Procountable groups are not classifiable by countable structures: Borel reduction of uniform homeomorphism to isomorphism of procountable groups

 In this section we implement the second step of our proof strategy toward a proof of our Main Result \ref{th:main}, as laid out in the introduction.
-In \ref{def:GT} we will exhibit a Borel reduction from uniform homeomorphism on Polish ultrametric spaces to isomorphism of nilpotent-2 procountable groups of exponent $p$, where $p$ is an odd prime.
+Definition~\ref{def:GT} will provide a Borel reduction from uniform homeomorphism on Polish ultrametric spaces to isomorphism of procountable groups.